 - SART 396 (fall only) and 397 (spring only) must be taken in the same academic year; both must occur in the senior year and SART 397 should not be taken concurrently with any other 200/300-level studio

 - Two other courses from related areas, typically in art history or film and media studies

 Students are encouraged to meet with a faculty advisor to design a coherent program of study early in their degree process.
 Majors should consider course alternatives to the regular 200/300-level offerings, such as internships, Art New York, supervised teaching, and study abroad.

-Majors must present an exhibition of works in their senior year along with a thoughtful, cohesive defense of it.
+Majors must present an exhibition of works (SART 399) in their senior year along with a thoughtful, cohesive defense of it.
 Documentation of the works is submitted to and retained by the department.
-The works comprising this exhibition will eventually be added to the Virtual Alumni Gallery, which is currently under development.
+The works comprising this exhibition will eventually be added to the Virtual Alumni Gallery.

 Honors in Studio Arts